bradmkjr/monolog-wordpress/README.md

 =============

 WordPress Handler for Monolog, which allows to store log messages in a MySQL Table.
-It can log text messages to a specific table, and creates the table automatically if it does not exist.
+It can log text messages to a specific table, and create the table automatically if it does not exist.
 The class further allows to dynamically add extra attributes, which are stored in a separate database field, and can be used for later analyzing and sorting.

 Original based on: